 Q: Are Rotary Youth Exchanges still taking place?

-A: After carefully considering the results of a risk assessment we conducted in response to the COVID-19 pandemic, the Board of Directors of Rotary International decided to allow some districts to continue Rotary Youth Exchanges with strict safety guidelines and program modifications during the 2020-21 Rotary year.
-These changes include suspending all short-term exchanges until 1 October 2020 and long-term exchanges until January 2021.
+A: Updated November 2020: After carefully considering the results of a risk assessment we conducted in response to the COVID-19 pandemic and monitoring the impact of the virus on communities around the world, the Board of Directors of Rotary International decided to suspend both short-term and long-term exchanges through 30 June 2021.
+Districts that can comply with strict safety guidelines and program modifications will be able to conduct exchanges starting in the 2021-22 Rotary year.
 The Board will regularly reassess the situation and make changes accordingly to ensure the safety and well-being of our participants.

 Q: How were these decisions made?

-A: The Board reviewed a comprehensive risk assessment prepared by Rotary International staff experts, which outlined new safety requirements for districts conducting Rotary Youth Exchanges, including how to ensure the safety and well-being of our students during travel, while on exchange, and in the event of any changes.
-Other factors that were carefully considered were the ease and availability of international travel (taking into account border security and travel restrictions), access to medical care and insurance coverage, school delays and closures, and the potential financial impact on participants’ families and Rotary volunteers.
-If districts use the safety guidelines and a comprehensive crisis management plan, the Board is confident that they can assess the situation and make the right decisions to ensure a safe and enriching experience for young people through Rotary Youth Exchange.
+A: The Board reviewed a comprehensive risk assessment prepared by Rotary International staff experts and continues to review detailed, real-time data about the impact of COVID-19 around the world.
+Factors that were carefully considered were the ease and availability of international travel (taking into account border security and travel restrictions), access to medical care and insurance coverage, school delays and closures, and the potential financial impact on participants’ families and Rotary volunteers.
+When exchanges are permitted to resume in the future, districts will be required to use the safety guidelines and a comprehensive crisis management plan.
+The Board is confident that they can assess the situation and make the right decisions to ensure a safe and enriching experience for young people through Rotary Youth Exchange.

 Q: When can students go on exchange again?

-A: If a district can confirm that it has assessed the risks according to the safety guidelines, students can start long-term exchanges beginning 1 January 2021 and can participate in short-term exchanges beginning 1 October 2020.
+A: If a district can confirm that it has assessed the risks according to the safety guidelines, students can start long-term or short-term exchanges beginning 1 July 2021.

 Q: What is the difference between long-term and short-term exchanges?

 Short-term exchanges last from several days to three months and usually occur during school breaks.
-Because the length is much shorter, it is easier to determine whether there may be any travel restrictions or other impacts related to COVID-19.
-For that reason, districts can invite students to participate in short-term exchanges beginning 1 October 2020 as long as they have followed all of Rotary’s safety guidelines.
+Because the length is much shorter, it is easier to determine whether there may be any travel restrictions or other impacts related to COVID-19, however districts are still required to follow all of Rotary’s safety guidelines.

 Q: Do students who are currently on exchange have to go home?

-A: In regions that are not heavily affected by COVID-19, districts are working with local governments, health authorities, students, participants’ families and host families to ensure that they can safely continue their exchanges.
-However, students who are now on exchange in countries that are or are likely to become more affected by COVID-19 should plan to return home as soon as it is determined to be possible and safe.
+A: Students who may still be on exchange should plan to return home as soon as it is determined to be possible and safe.
 Consult travel advisories and guidelines issued by embassies or consular offices, international public health agencies like the World Health Organization, and local health authorities for the latest and most relevant information.

 Q: How do we know when it’s safe to plan exchanges?